robert-westenberger/knowledgebase/web-development/interviewing/docker-qa.md

 Images are stored in a Docker registry such as `registry.hub.docker.com`.

 Because they can become quite large, images are designed to be composed of layers of other images, allowing a minimal amount of data to be sent when transferring images over the network.

+# What is a Docker container?
+Docker containers include the application and all of its dependencies, but share the kernel with other containers, running as isolated processes in user space on the host operating system.
+Docker containers are not tied to any specific infrastructure: they run on any computer, on any infrastructure, and in any cloud.